The growth of social media and other public relations tools has had a huge impact on how organisations market themselves.

 - Organisational Behaviour, 10 credits

-Students must choose a further 80 credits from the options below.
-Equal numbers of credits must be taken in each semester (40 credits in each semester).
+Students must choose a further 60 credits from the options below.
+Equal numbers of credits must be taken in each semester (30 credits in each semester), unless approved by the Programme Director.

 - The Russian Economy: From Plan to Market A, 10 credits